MCP Apps vs A2UI: UI as a Resource vs UI as a Protocol

 With A2UI’s upcoming advanced theming engine in v0.9, the AI agent never decides what the UI visually looks like; the agent only dictates what information is semantically shown.
 The host application’s local renderer retains absolute, dictatorial control over the styling cascade.
 A “primary button” generated by an agent via A2UI will look algorithmically identical to every other primary button in your app, automatically inheriting your dark mode status and exact design tokens.

-Winner: A2UI (for deep embedding), Tie (for isolated full-screen tools)
+Winner: A2UI (for embedded workflows), Tie (for isolated third-party tools)